mazzyrob/launchdarkly/README.md

 Find the "Default rule", which is the flag variation or rollout that appears when targeting is enabled.

-Click the Serve menu.
+3. Click the Serve drop-down.
 Choose "a percentage rollout":
 Set the true variation to 40%.
 Confirm that the flag's targeting toggle is set to On.

-Click Review and save.
+4. Click Review and save.

 Log in to the app as a few different users.
 Keep track of which email addresses you use as you log in and log out.

 When the third pricing tier appears, you know the user you logged in as is part of the 40% of users targeted by the "Pricing Tier 3" flag.
 Log out and log back in again as that same user.
 The third pricing tier appears every time that user logs in, because LaunchDarkly can identify individual users.
 That user will always receive the third tier until the flag's targeting changes.